 This works theoretically because it doesn’t matter what (general purpose) computer language is used: the lengths of the shortest programs printed out will only differ by a constant, so the differences between programs for various models are stable.

-There is just one problem with this method: Kolmogorov Complexity, while it would be incredibly useful if we could get a calculator to spit it out, happens to be uncomputable.
+There is just one problem with this method: Kolmogorov Complexity, while it would be incredibly useful if we could get a calculator to spit it out, is not computable.
 There isn’t any general-use computer program, or, theoretically, any possibility of writing one, that would find the shortest program that prints A for any data set or model A.

 Practical Minimum Description Length Theory

 Since we can’t do what we’d like to do—summarize the results of every model in ‘shortest possible code’ and see which is shorter—we need to work with what we can.
-Rather than using general-purpose computer languages, we use more specific methods of summarizing our models; instead of general-purpose languages, we use specific languages that, while they couldn’t describe anything, at least describe our models.
+Rather than using general-purpose computer languages, we use more specific methods of summarizing our models; We use specific languages that, while they couldn’t describe anything, at least describe our models.
 We can use probability distributions to describe our data, and linear regression models to determine what fits best.

 Grunwald, Peter D. The Minimum Description Length Principle, Chapter 1.
 Retrieved from http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.159.403&rep=rep1&type=pdf on April 26, 2018